rpgreview/papersandpaychecks/cow-orkers.md

 | Possess	| -4 to +4 | +1		| +0	    | -3 to +5	 |
 | Sense (ESP)	| -4 to +4 | +1		| +0	    | -3 to +5	 |

-*A Daemon story*.

-Nearly all people talk to themselves, from the rhetorical "where did I put my pants?" after a drunken night, to the 3am outward manifestation of one's inner conversation of the meaning of life (which may lead to the aforementioned comment the following morning).
+*A Daemon story* Nearly all people talk to themselves, from the rhetorical "where did I put my pants?" after a drunken night, to the 3am outward manifestation of one's inner conversation of the meaning of life (which may lead to the aforementioned comment the following morning).
 Some consider it a sign of great intelligence if there is no-one else to talk to.
 Modern science notes that replaying or rehearsing conversations is a early warning signs of potential schizophrenia.
 However the daemon of outward honesty is different to these versions.
 This daemons forces the character (roleplay it!) to express their judgemental thoughts about others aloud even, and especially, when they are present, e.g., "My goodness, that hat she's wearing is look's like a magpie's nest", "Does this bore ever shut up?", or "I'd love to get into your pants".
 As you can imagine having such a daemon could be awkward, but at worst those who know the character will never be in doubt of any possibilty of underhand dealing.
 For examples of how such a daemon could play out see *The Whole Truth*, an episode of 'The Twilight Zone', or in a more contemporary form, the film *Liar Liar* starring Jim Carrey.

 **Demon**